watrall/crossref-predynastic/README.md

 - Pagination with configurable page sizes
 - Group results by year, type, or author
 - Generate citations in MLA, Chicago, and APA formats
-- ORCID integration for author profiles
+- ORCID integration for author profiles (not working wonderfully)
 - Responsive design with Bootstrap

 ## Getting Started